 |Year of Birth:||1982|

-Which of the firm’s recent key moves will lead to it becoming stronger over the next few years?
+Which of the company’s recent key moves will lead to it becoming stronger over the next few years?

-What are the main challenges facing the firm in the next few years?
+What are the main challenges facing the company in the next few years?

 What should one remember during hardships?